Floralens: a Deep Learning Model for the Portuguese Native Flora: Results

+We now report results also at the genus and family levels to assess the robustness and generalizability of the Floralens model.

-Table~\ref{tab:test-sets:genus} shows the results of genus (as opposed to species) identification.
-The classification score for a genus is obtained by summing the scores for all the species in that genus output by the model.
-In~\cite{filgueiras2022} we created a model specific for genus identification but found that the results were essentially the same as obtained using this aggregation method.
-The greatest enhancement is observed for the Wikipedia test set, especially, for the Top-1 result ($\Delta=+0.14$).
-This probably originates from our previous observation that even when the image on the page for a species is wrongly labeled, Wikipedia does manage to provide an image of a plant of the same genus.
-The improvements observed for FLTS and PlantCLEF for all metrics are the same.
+Figures~\ref{fig:sgf_genus} and~\ref{fig:sgf_family} show the results of genus and family identification for all datasets.
+The classification score for a genus or family is obtained by aggregating the scores of all species belonging to that taxon.
+In previous work~\cite{filgueiras2022}, we trained a separate model for genus identification but found its performance to be nearly identical to that achieved using this aggregation approach.
+Figure~\ref{fig:sgf_species} shows that genus‑level Top‑1 accuracy exceeds species‑level by $0.09$–$0.14$, Top‑5 by $0.05$–$0.07$, and MRR by $0.07$–$0.11$.
+In turn, the family results outperform genus results for Top-1 by $0.07$–$0.08$, Top-5 by $0.04$–$0.05$, and MRR by $0.06$–$0.08$.
+As with species, the results for genus and family are homogeneous across all datasets.
+The most significant variation is observed in the genus results of the Wikipedia dataset, with the Top-1 result being $0.14$ higher than the species‑level Top‑1 result.
+This might be explained by the fact that even when an image on a species page is incorrectly labeled, Wikipedia usually manages to provide one for a plant of the same genus and, naturally, family.